awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codepipeline-customactiontype-configurationproperties.md

-# AWS CodePipeline CustomActionType ConfigurationProperties<a name="aws-resource-codepipeline-customactiontype-configurationproperties"></a>
+# CodePipeline CustomActionType ConfigurationProperties<a name="aws-resource-codepipeline-customactiontype-configurationproperties"></a>

-`ConfigurationProperties` is a property of the [AWS::CodePipeline::CustomActionType](aws-resource-codepipeline-customactiontype.md) resource that defines a configuration for an AWS CodePipeline custom action\.
+`ConfigurationProperties` is a property of the [AWS::CodePipeline::CustomActionType](aws-resource-codepipeline-customactiontype.md) resource that defines a configuration for an CodePipeline custom action\.

-## Syntax<a name="w4ab1c21c10c75c13c21b5"></a>
+## Syntax<a name="w13ab1c21c10c81c13c21b5"></a>

 ### JSON<a name="aws-properties-codepipeline-customactiontype-configurationproperties-syntax.json"></a>